-But the thing about CTE, in football or otherwise, is that can only be definitively diagnosed by after death.
+But the thing about CTE, in football or otherwise, is that it can only be definitively diagnosed after death.
 Yet a growing number of players report being told by their doctors they have it.
 This has researchers questioning the accuracy of these living diagnoses — and their potential consequences.

 Football players donated their brains to science, and here’s what scientists found.

 Dr. Ann McKee, a neuropathologist at the Boston University School of Medicine, studied the brains of 202 American football players.
 Through autopsies, she and her colleagues found that, of the 111 brains belonging to players in the National Football League, 110 of them showed CTE — more than 99 percent.

 They also found that nine out of ten college players and one out of five high school players whose brains had been donated were positive for CTE.

 Another important thing McKee’s team found was that players with CTE often had common signs of other neurodegenerative conditions.
 For example, a significant number showed accumulations of beta amyloid, a protein linked to the development of Alzheimer’s disease.
 One in five of the players with CTE had also had Lewy body dementia.

 The prevalence of CTE is a dire matter.
 But in a recent study, scientists at Harvard University found another issue: